 Equally, our Church Hall offers a meeting place and community space that many communities lack.
-This space is vital to many, including local brownies, parents groups, classes and wrokshops, and our Parish Council.
+This space is vital to many, including local Brownies, parents groups, classes and workshops, and our Parish Council.

 St Margaret's Church Fayre is indebted to Paul & Sandy Ford of Highfields Farm.
 From the very start in 1990, they have hosted the fayre on their land, providing a water and electricity supply too.

-Over the years they have made huge personal efforts to accommodate weather-related canges and prepare the ground.
+Over the years they have made huge personal efforts to accommodate weather-related changes and prepare the ground.
 We cannot thank them enough.

 We would be delighted to welcome talented people to display their skills and sell their creations in our country craft village.

 Click on the link below to send us a facebook message for more info, or use our contacts page to send an enquiry!